harness/developer-hub/docs/feature-flags/ff-sdks/server-sdks/erlang-sdk-reference.md

 #### Erlang Project Config

-1. Create project configurations for each new instance you would like to start in your `sys.config` file:
+1. Create project configurations for each new instance you would like to start in your `config/sys.config` file:

     ```erlang
     [